zetaalphavector/zeta-alpha-challenge/README.md

 **You can find the source documents [here](https://zeta-alpha-challenge.s3.eu-central-1.amazonaws.com/index.html).**

+**Note**: You may not have the knowledge to make an exceptional implementation of all parts of this system.
+Therefore it's recommended that you try to shine in your areas of expertise, while picking pre-built solutions for the others.

 ### Deliverables

 The result should be in the form of functional code along with documentation for running and using it.